 How to apply conditioner

 For adults, conditioner should be applied sparingly to the ends of the hair and left for 1-2 minutes before being thoroughly rinsed out.
 Care should be taken not to use too much conditioner or you might find that the hair feels flat and weighed down by product instead of feeling sleek.

 For children, the need to condition hair depends on both the age of the child and their hair type.

 To ensure the product is not too rich for their hair, a children’s conditioner should be used until the child reaches their teenage years, and, like with adults, the conditioner should always be thoroughly rinsed out.

 Will conditioning help to prevent head lice?

-Children of school-age are particularly prone to catching head lice regardless of whether you condition their hair or not and, once head lice take root in the hair, they are unlikely to leave on their own accord.
+Toddlers and children of school-age are particularly prone to catching head lice regardless of whether you condition their hair or not and, once head lice take root in the hair, they are unlikely to leave on their own accord.

 Conditioner for teenage hair

 By the time your child reaches their teenage years it is likely that conditioner will be an integral part of their haircare regime.

 For teens with frizzy, fly away hair, a moisturising conditioner will help keep their style sleek.
 However, because teens can be particularly vulnerable to greasy hair and oily scalps, conditioner should only ever be applied sparingly to the end of the hair and should never be applied to the scalp.